rick1924/RFIDAccessSystem/README.md

 This code and figures are licensed under the GNU Lesser General Public License 3.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
-* The University of British Columbia
+* The University of British Columbia, Department of Mechanical Engineering
 * Bernhard Nimmervoll
+* Markus Fengler
 * Nick Korbel
 * Mario Gomez